 We treat you to a collection of cart abandonment emails you can steal.

+Very important ecommerce performance metrics especially for smaller brands.
 It’s calculated as the percentage of product returns accepted compared to total sales.

 Sometimes problems happen and products need to be returned.
 Not surprisingly, the return rate is highest in the clothing eCommerce.